 Key Highlights

-Getting citizenship can be a daunting process consisting of rigorous proceedings, that too can be bearable but there are countries where getting citizenship is the toughest or almost impossible.
+Getting citizenship can be a daunting process consisting of rigorous proceedings, which can be bearable, but there are countries where getting citizenship is the toughest or almost impossible.
 Let's know about the top 15 hardest countries to get citizenship and their possible reasons.

 Top 15 Hardest Countries to Get Citizenship